Main content starts here, tab to start navigating

-Country Takeovers on Lansdowne Street: Inside Our World Cup Patio Series
+Country Takeovers on Lansdowne Street: Inside Our World Cup Series

-Country Takeovers on Lansdowne Street: Inside Our World Cup Patio Series
+Country Takeovers on Lansdowne Street: Inside Our World Cup Series

-World Cup 2026 Patio Series — “Summer of Soccer at Lansdowne — The World Plays Here”
+World Cup 2026 Series“Summer of Soccer at Lansdowne — The World Plays Here”

 Call it a themed watch party in Boston — but make it the Lansdowne way: community first, a cold pint in hand, plenty of craic, and the kind of atmosphere you don’t get from “just another sports bar.”
 We’ll keep a few surprises tucked behind the bar (we’re teasing, not spoiling), but here’s the heart of it: the world shows up on Lansdowne Street, and Fenway shows it right back.